Have you ever wondered what it would be like to lie on a bed with hundreds of nails and no blood gushing out?

 Do you have the courage to try it alone?

-Lay down on top of 1209 nails and uncover the mystery of Indian fakirs using your body at the Museum of Senses in Prague!
+Lay down on top of 1209 nails and uncover the mystery of Indian fakirs with your own body at the Museum of Senses in Prague!

 The stables